- Why can’t we just call 911 in an emergency?

 Sources: National Council on Alcoholism and Drug Dependence, National Alliance for the Mentally Ill, Bureau of Justice Statistics, National Violence Against Women Survey, Department of Justice

-No one is immune from laid-off employees, angry customers, troubled spouses, boyfriends, girlfriends, ex’s, relatives, friends, neighbors, or random attackers.
+No one is immune from overworked/overstressed staff, laid-off employees, angry customers, enraged significant others and ex’s, or random attackers.

 You are required to provide a safe work environment.
 Workplace violence is a foreseeable circumstance.
 Policies and training have become a standard.

 Surprisingly, federal and state laws are silent on many threats beyond fire.
 However, if you don’t plan for all emergencies, the common law regarding “foreseeable circumstances,” “failure to plan,” “failure to train,” and “premises liability” all kick in.
 These common law practices open you to suit, fines and prosecution.
 The common law is where juries decide your fate.
 For example, terrorism is now a “foreseeable circumstance” in New York state and federal courts.
 Do you want to be the defendant that sets the precedent in your state?

 Have you planned, trained and drilled for these threats?